 What is daylight hour?

 Daylight Hour is an annual social media campaign organized by the Building Energy Exchange to raise awareness about using natural daylight in lieu of electric lighting in offices.
-Launched in 2014, this simple and engaging campaign asks participating offices to turn off their lights in day-lit spaces for one hour on the Friday before the summer solstice.
+Launched in 2014, this simple and engaging campaign asks participating offices to turn off their lights in day-lit spaces for one hour on a Friday around the summer solstice.

 At the same time, balanced day-lit spaces are often the most pleasant to spend time in, and studies suggest these spaces promote our health and well-being, improve productivity and reduce absenteeism.
 Modern lighting systems can sense daylight in an office and dim the lights, providing the perfect amount of light to work by while significantly saving energy and money.